Smartwool Men’s PhD Ultra Light Sport Jacket

 For trail runs, hikes, or rides of less than an hour to all day, when you need a light shell for wind and possible light rain and your exertion level may vary, few options are as light and breathable as the Smartwool men’s and women’s PhD Ultra Light Sport Jacket.

-BUY IT NOW You can support my work on this blog by clicking either of these links to purchase a Smartwool Men’s PhD Ultra Light Sport Jacket at moosejaw.com, or a Smartwool Women’s PhD Ultra Light Sport Jacket at moosejaw.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Smartwool Men’s PhD Ultra Light Sport Jacket at backcountry.com, the men’s hoodie version at backcountry.com, or the men’s vest at backcountry.com; or a Smartwool Women’s PhD Ultra Light Sport Jacket at moosejaw.com, or the women’s anorak version at backcountry.com.

 Tell me what you think.